 *Students pick and choose courses from a list of restricted electives with the aid of a professional advisor.

-*A minimum of 15 credit hours must be at the 3000/4000 level.
+*A minimum of 15 credit hours must be at the 3000/4000 level in the restricted electives.

 Research is strongly encouraged as a vehicle for discovery and application of classroom knowledge to the lab and field.
 Learn more through the Office of Undergraduate Research

-Students in the Diversity Studies Track of Interdisciplinary Studies are encouraged to engage in undergraduate research, internships, and service-learning opportunities that provide them with hands-on experience in their chosen field of study.
+Students in the Diversity Studies Leadership Track of Interdisciplinary Studies are encouraged to engage in undergraduate research, internships, and service-learning opportunities that provide them with hands-on experience in their chosen field of study.
 These opportunities are often with future employers and community organizations that encourage student involvement and often serve to connect graduates with their first job out of college.

 Students with this degree often pursue a career in social justice or advocacy work, get involved with international nonprofit organizations or diverse research or journalistic careers.
 In addition, students pursue this degree as preparation for graduate study in related areas.